 Since, the majority of the time our requirements are such that the kernel is sufficient and extra modules aren’t really required, we won’t be learning about them here.
 Instead, we will keep our focus on the kernel only and discuss that in depth.

-The Kernel: In an OS, the kernel is the smallest and the central component.
+In an OS, the kernel is the smallest and the central component.
 It provides services to manage memory and devices, a framework for various applications to utilize the resources among many other things.
 Depending upon the architecture of the OS, a kernel may also provide additional services like management of protection of programs and multitasking.

 Broadly, kernels are divided into three models, monolithic kernel, microkernel and exokernel.
 More information on the various models can be explored further by the reader using the internet.